b3a-dev/ebpf-geoip-demo/README.md

 <br/>

 **Events flow:**
-* The server to be used will be a Ubuntu VM from GCP (or other cloud provider).
+* The server used is an Ubuntu VM from GCP (or other cloud provider).
 * There would be services running in the VM, exposed using different ports, in the diagram: 8081, 8082 and 8083.
 * A eBPF program will gather the source IPs from the requests and share those with userspace Go app by using an eBPF map.
 * The Go app will get the location with a geoip service.